LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 There are further extensions for self-intersecting polygons which I may implement in the future.

-I am considering implementing the Martinez-Rueda algorithm because it can readily handles self-intersecting polygons and can also do unions, differences and XOR.
+I am considering implementing the Martinez-Rueda algorithm because it readily handles self-intersecting polygons and can also do unions, differences and XOR.

 ---